criscara-dev/dendron-cc/vault/about-me.md

 What I know something about
 - How I think about things
+    - I always strive to get a big picture of the situation at first, understand deeply the issue/need to solve and I'm always try to see things from different perspectives and try to be in other people shoes to really understand them

 - Common mistakes I make in my interaction with you:
+    -

 - My expectations to you

 - What frustrates me
+    Don't be helped when I need it.
+Most of the time I prefer working on my own but if I'm stuck I tried to reach out and communicate with peers
 - How to reach out to me
+    - best way is email since I prefer to work asynchronously
+    - if the reason is quite serious and I didn't get back to you, give me a call
 - How to give me feedback
+    - 1-2-1 communication is essential and I like people to be completely open and honest with me
 - Tips from others who have worked with me (ideally co-workers will eventually add to this)

-and
+    - I don't like to discuss politic, religions and other -isms (often about food choices).
+I'm a moderate person and I accept every believe but don't preach in the working environment

 what you value
+    - I value honest, humble and hard-worker type of people
+    - recognition and help to give and accept

 how you look at problems
+    - generally speaking, the way I'm solving problems can be sum up to:
+        1. Identify the problem, asking myself if this is really the real problem or there're underlined major issues;
+        2. Once identified the main focal problem, I like to think to the quickest, safest, and cost/effective solution; (using different tools such as ... check Miro)
+        3. What I need to know to build the solution, and where I need to focus on learning what I don't know yet;
+        4. build the solution
+        5. test the solution
+        6. more than often train the clients/stakeholders
+        7. deploy/deliver the solution
 what your blind spots
 areas of growth are
 and how to build trust with you.